BhaveshKapil/Image-Colorization/README.md

 ### 1.1- Loading Image Paths

-The paper uses the whole ImageNet dataset (with 1.3 million images!) but here I'm using only 8,000 images from COCO dataset for training which I had available on my device.
-So our training set size is 0.6% of what was used in the paper!
+We are using only 8,000 images from COCO dataset for training .
-You can use almost any dataset for this task as far as it contains many different scenes and locations which you hope it will learn to colorize.
-You can use ImageNet for example but you will only need 8000 of its images for this project.

 ```python